Addressing the Risks Associated with Highly Hazardous Chemicals

 LabelTac 6 Duo Color GHS PrinterOf course, it is not enough to just print off a label that says something like, “Highly Hazardous Chemicals” and slap them on the container.
 You will want to follow the GHS labeling standards to ensure all the necessary information is clearly displayed for everyone to see.

 The following are the required GHS label elements, all of which can be easily printed using a LabelTec industrial label printer:

 - Chemical Identification – The first thing people should see is the name of the chemical, or chemical mixture, that is contained in the item being labeled.
 In most cases it is good to have the common name as well as the scientific chemical name included on the label.

-- Pictograms – There are a number of GHS pictograms that are used to illustrate specific hazards (check them out here).
+- Pictograms – There are a number of GHS pictograms that are used to illustrate specific hazards.
 These images can quickly let people know that a chemical is toxic, flammable, explosive or any number of other serious risks.

 - Signal Words – Bold words such as “DANGER” or “WARNING” should be included on all GHS labels as well.
 In many cases there can also be signal numbers, with 1 typically representing a non-lethal chemical and 2 being more severe or potentially lethal.

 - Statements – Including hazard statements and precautionary statements is important for these labels.
 These statements will describe the hazard posed from the chemicals (such as explosive if heated) as well as giving precautions (such as ‘keep away from heat’).